PS2U/TechNote/system-design/designing-data-intensive-applications/ch1.md

 # Reliability

-Reliability means, roughly, “continuing to work correctly, even when things go wrong.”
+Reliability means, roughly, "continuing to work correctly, even when things go wrong".
 The things that can go wrong are called faults, and systems that anticipate faults and can cope with them are called fault-tolerant or resilient.

 Note that *a fault is not the same as a failure*.
 A fault is usually defined as one component of the system deviating from its spec, whereas a failure is when the system as a whole stops providing the required service to the user.